Who we are

 Between the meetings, members receive the ITPA News and the ITPA Journal.
 These are published three times a year.
 The ITPA News contains (among other things) a summary of the proceedings of the last meeting and the programme and booking forms for the next two.
 The ITPA Journal has an edited text of the proceedings.
 There are also occasional publications – in 2007, the Private Foundations Handbook and in 2008 (with The Bank of Cyprus) Cyprus Tax Treaties.
 In 2010, the Association published Six Fiscal Fables by Milton Grundy, and in 2013, Retirement Destinations – a tax planner’s guide.

-Members are also entitled to a Certificate of Membership and to receive an annual diary, with stick-on labels to mark the dates of the meetings during the year and their early booking dates.
+Members are also entitled to a Certificate of Membership and to receive an annual diary.

 An ITPA member is able to:

 - view on our website, or download if he wishes, any part of the Portfolio of Laws, which contains the trust laws and company laws and other relevant laws and tax treaties of the major offshore jurisdictions (and see under Tax Treaties below);

 - be listed on our website in our Directory of Members, which includes the member’s address, fax and telephone numbers and all the descriptive text of the hard copy, and which may be visited by other members, who are in possession of the passwords;

 - advertise in our Directory of Services, the ITPA Green Book, which is open to the public and, if he also has a website, to install a hyperlink between the two;